-Counselling can be an ideal profession for anyone who is interested in helping others.
-Finding a niche that suits your lifestyle, beliefs and aspirations is just a matter of finding an appropriate counselling school and obtaining the necessary credentials.
+Counselling can be an ideal profession for anyone interested in helping others.
+Finding a niche that suits your lifestyle, beliefs and aspirations, is just a matter of finding an appropriate counselling school and obtaining the necessary credentials.

 What is Counselling?

 Counselling is a form of therapy that helps a person deal with the difficulties and distress in their life.
 A counsellor provides their client with a safe, confidential and non-judgemental environment where they can talk about any issues that are stopping them from living their life to the fullest.

 Counselling can roughly be divided into two categories:

 - A social worker counsels groups or individuals who need assistance in areas of their social life.
 Family counselling, career counselling and marriage counselling are examples of this.

 - Psychotherapists work with individuals to help them overcome psychological issues or explore the deeper regions of consciousness.

 Counselling is a holistic discipline, and a certified counsellor may address issues such as insecurity, lack of self-esteem and other psychological problems.
 In the course of treatment, a psychotherapist may also address issues such as marital problems and career choices.